Joseph-Marie Morin – American Revolution Patriot

 My cousins who are descended from Leona Bassett Kline may find this story interesting.
 Joseph-Marie Morin was Leona’s 3rd great-grandfather, making him the 5th great-grandfather of my generation.

 Joseph-Marie seems to us an unusual name for a male.
 However, hyphenated names were popular in France in the 18th century.
 The name Marie was given to boys in honor of Mary, the mother of Jesus.
-Joseph-Marie Morin, son of Andre and Marie-Jeanne (Dube) Morin was baptized April 5, 1732 at Ste.
+Joseph-Marie Morin, son of Andre and Marie-Jeanne (Dube) Morin, was baptized April 5, 1732, at Ste.
 Anne-de-la-Pocatiere, Kamouraska, Québec, Canada.
-Ste-Anne-de-la-Pocatiere is located on the south side of the St. Lawrence River 140 km (84 miles) northeast of Quebec City.
-He was a French speaking peasant farmer.
-He married Marie-Louise Brigitte Saucier on June 27, 1757 at St. Louis, Kamouraska, Québec.
-They had several children, including our ancestress, Marie-Louise, born in February, 1765.
+Ste-Anne-de-la-Pocatiere is located on the south side of the St. Lawrence River, 140 km (84 miles) northeast of Quebec City.
+He was a French-speaking peasant farmer.
+He married Marie-Louise Brigitte Saucier on June 27, 1757, at St. Louis, Kamouraska, Québec.
+They had several children, including our ancestress, Marie-Louise, born in February 1765.
 Joseph-Marie died in 1796 and Marie-Louise in 1802.
 This basic information was gleaned from microfilm copies of Canadian Catholic church records.
-When Canadian census records became available on the internet I found Joseph-Marie Morin listed in the 1762 census of the militia companies of Kamouraska, so I knew he had been a member of the local militia.
+When Canadian census records became available online, I found Joseph-Marie Morin listed in the 1762 census of the militia companies of Kamouraska, so I knew he had been a member of the local militia.

 Baptismal record of Joseph-Marie Morin.